Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 The idea is to work each muscle until it becomes difficult to do another rep.

-Because you do sets of reps for strength training exercises there is no benchmark for the length of the workout.
+Because you do sets of reps for strength training exercises, there is no benchmark for the workout length.

 Some people take longer than others to complete sets of repetitions, while others work more muscles, so the amount of time dedicated tends to vary.